crs4/life_monitor/lm_wft_best_practices_github_app.md

 5. [Optional] Enable **automatic upload to the [WorkflowHub](https://workflowhub.eu/)** registry.
-     * Turn on registry integration in the [configuration page](https://api.lifemonitor.eu/profile?currentView=registrySettingsTab)
+     * Turn on registry integration in the [configuration page](https://api.lifemonitor.eu/profile?currentView=registrySettingsTab).
+       * If necessary, LifeMonitor will guide you through the process to [connect your WorkflowHub account to your LifeMonitor account](./faq#which-external-accounts-are-linked-with-my-lifemonitor-account).
      * The LM app will then upload your new workflow releases automatically.
      * The settings from step 4 will be used to identify new releases.
 ![LM enable WorkflowHub